Tips for Staying Healthy

 - How to Protect Yourself from COVID-19 (provided by the Center of Disease Control)

-- Student Health Center: The Health Center will remain open to students who live on campus for CalArts services only.
+- Student Health Center: The Student Health Center will remain open to students for telehealth services only.
 For questions, please call Sandra at 661-253-7830.

 - Urgent Care (mild to medium urgent needs) at the following locations: